 Prevention and treatment

-- Tetracyclines (doxycycline) and chloramphenicol are drugs of choice and are effective in both oral and intravenous form against scrub typhus.
+- Tetracyclines (doxycycline) and chloramphenicol are drugs of choice and are effective in both oral and intravenous forms against scrub typhus.

 - Azithromycin is also an excellent alternative, particularly when resistance to doxycycline is suspected.

-- Rifampicin is also used as second line treatment option, but with a risk of inducing drug resistant tuberculosis, it is only given after no active tuberculosis is ruled out.
+- Rifampicin is also used as a second-line treatment option, but with a risk of inducing drug-resistant tuberculosis, it is only given after no active tuberculosis is ruled out.